 Tardiness will not be tolerated, as it disrupts the classroom schedule.
-Excessive tardiness (20+) will be addressed by Administration and brought to the Trinity School for Children Board of Directors, and may affect your child's placement at Trinity School for Children.
+Excessive tardiness in K-4th (20+) will be addressed by Administration and brought to the Trinity School for Children Board of Directors, and may affect your child's placement at Trinity School for Children.
+Students in 5th-8th may receive disciplinary action through the Student Code of Conduct due to excessive tardiness per quarter (please see Code of Conduct section).